Allball103/GoFish/README.md

 # GoFish
 Procedure

--52 cards in an array
+52 cards in an array

--(play or exist?)-->bool exist
+(play or exist?)-->bool exist

 while (exist == false){